milvus-io/community/blog/en/in-memory-replicas.md

 > This article is co-authored by [Congqi Xia](https://github.com/congqixia) and [Angela Ni](https://www.linkedin.com/in/yiyun-n-2aa713163/).

 With its official release, Milvus 2.1 comes with many new features to provide convenience and a better user experience.
-Though the concept of in-memory replica is nothing new to the world of distributed databases, it is a critical feature that can help you boost system performance in an effortless way.
+Though the concept of in-memory replica is nothing new to the world of distributed databases, it is a critical feature that can help you boost system performance and enhance system availability in an effortless way.
 Therefore, this post sets out to explain what in-memory replica is and why it is important, and then introduces how to enable this new feature in Milvus, a vector database for AI.

 **Jump to:**